thelonelinux/Edureka_Java_All_Learning/EdurekaMicroservicesTrainingCourse_Part2.md

               * Once the validation is successful, Client Microservice will be able to access the Resource servers api's etc.
               * If token not valid then token not valid message to send and Client Microservice will be unable to access resource apis.
               * so this is CLIENT CREDENTIALS FLOW in microservice.
+          * So now we will do code project design to implement this
+          * CODE PART:
+            * We will have our own Spring Server Authorization microservice instead of google,github which will access to oauth_client_details table
+            * We will have Client Microservice User which will try to authenticate like the same above flow, It will send POST oauth/token with parameter user id and user secret as request data.
+            * Once the validation is done we will able to access API gateway, API gateway is that same project which will have orderserviceloadbalancer, product service, which we have developed.
+            * OAuth token is also of two types
+                 * Opaque token (Simple token like normal password)
+                 * JWT token (Heavy token where we store the client side state information) (This contains header,body and signature)

+* Project program with OAuth jwt token
+  * Sir has already created the project, also see in this repo to understand more about the code.
+  * check in code SecurityConfig.java, there you will also find comment sir has written in the code to understand.
+  * Security filter chain is also used here.
+You will also fine table sql script for datasource to that oauth_client_details.
+  * Client Microservice is like calling Post from Postman with details to run the project.
+You can see in video lecture only.
+  * You will get the JWT token as postman response which you can check in jwt.io website to see parts of this JWT token.
+  * Now using this token call apis like localhost://orders/ in postman we have authorization optiion, add first Bearer and then space and then token and run, you will get response.
+  * springcloudgatewayjwt : this project also extact and check code there in this repo, it is present there
+  * So this is the whole flow and code

+* So security part is also completed.
+* Now we will be starting with dockers.

+* DOCKERS
+*

 ### CLASS 12